jksdua/sec-cheat-sheet/web/directory-indexing/hidden-files/ds_store/readme.md

 ![Basic Text Editor](./basic-text-editor.PNG)

-Obviously, this isn't exactly human readable.
+This isn't exactly human readable.
 Luckily, it is as simple as opening the __.DS_Store__ file in a hex editor and looking at its contents.
-I personally use Burp since I use it for my normal web testing.
+I have shown Burp here since I use it for my normal web testing.
 Process for Burp includes outputting the response body to the Decoder tab and decoding it as "Ascii Hex" like shown below.

 ![Burp Decoder](./burp-decoder-tab.png)

 The output might still seem undecipherable and for the most part I am not quite sure what it stores.
 There's also a lot of null bytes in the file.
-What you should be looking for are certain decipherable text that might sound like a file or directory name.
+What you should be looking for are certain decipherable text that might seem like a valid file or directory name.
 I've shown below two screenshots from a .DS_Store file I found on an engagement (modified).

 ![False Positive](./false-positive.png)